7 Ways to Prevent Third-Party Data Harvesting in 2025

 It makes sense for them to outsource sales, cloud storage, communications, customer relationship management, password management, advertising, and many more essential tasks to external providers because it’s the most cost-effective way to get the best tools.
 Third-party vendors are specialists in their respective areas, whether that’s website development, search engine optimization, or payment processing.
 They can provide scalable solutions, which can grow at the same pace as your business website, and they often provide customer support and maintenance services too.

-So, the upside is clear, but with every new third-party software product that a company uses, the attack surface expands, and because each of them may have privileged access to some of your customers’ sensitive data, the potential for a data breach increases.
-If your business uses dozens of such providers, then the scope for attack becomes enormous and the job of defending it becomes vastly more difficult.
+So, the upside is clear, but with every new third-party software product that a company uses, the attack surface grows, and because each new provider may have privileged access to some of your customers’ sensitive data, the potential for a data breach increases.
+If your business uses dozens of such providers, then the scope for attack becomes enormous and the job of defending it becomes vastly more difficult too.

 The Cost of Third-Party Data Harvesting

-Financial loss: A breach caused by data harvesting can lead to significant financial losses for a company, including costs associated with investigating and resolving it, contesting lawsuits, and compensating those affected.
-In addition, a data breach can also harm both your revenues and your customers’ confidence, because of the next point…
+Financial loss: A data breach caused by data harvesting can lead to significant financial losses including costs associated with investigating and resolving it, contesting lawsuits, and compensating those affected.
+It can also harm both your revenues and your customers’ confidence, because of the next point…

 Operational disruption: A data breach can cause significant operational disruption for a company, including system downtime, security upgrades, and increased demands on IT resources.

-For an individual company caught committing a serious data breach, the fines can be as high as 4% of its global revenue or €20 million ($21.67 million), whichever is higher, and unfortunately, you can’t just blame the third-party vendor for compromising your customers’ data.
-The responsibility lies with you, and remember that if you also process customer credit card data, you could be in breach of PCI-DSS regulations too, which might attract additional vines ranging from $5,000 to $100,000 for each month of non-compliance.
+For an individual company found to have committed a serious data breach, the fines start at €20 million ($21.67 million).
+The numbers above are higher because GDPR fines can be levied at up to 4% of global revenue, and those big companies have high turnovers.
+Unfortunately, even if a third-party vendor is to blame for a data breach, the responsibility lies with you, the service provider, and don’t forget that if you also process customer credit card data, you could also be in breach of PCI-DSS regulations too, which might attract additional fines ranging from $5,000 to $100,000 for each month of non-compliance.

 Steps to Preventing Third-Party Data Harvesting